Mikerniker/100_Days_of_Python/Day39/README.md

 - Mental Note: Don't forget to reassign your variables when you make changes and need to access them again like for strftime, save it instead of printing it.
 - January 1: added methods to flight_search, modified main, and added flight data module.
 - Mental Notes: I still get confused on when running a for loop when only the last or the first get printed out on some occasions, and I found this helpful note on [reddit](https://www.reddit.com/r/learnpython/comments/tc32uw/why_is_my_loop_only_iterating_once/): "Any function will run the return statement only once.
 As soon as it encounters return, the function will end.
 Hence, a function can only return one output.
 And you can't return from a for loop, return will only work with a function.
 So even if it's inside a for loop, it will return from the function and the loop will end after the first iteration.
 Usually when you want to return multiple values from a function, you have to add all those values to a list or tuple and return the list after the iterations have completed." so I ended up changing my search_cheap_flights(self, sheety) method to return a list of dictionaries instead to see the results I wanted.
+- January 2: The last few steps really confused me especially when trying to connect the different modules with each other.
+I finally had to peek to see how they were connected.
+For the most part, I saw that a lot of the code I made had similarities to the final solution, I had to make changes as I originally kept the for loop within the function to make requests to the Tequila app, whereas Angela's code kept them separate.
+This is where I got stuck for a few days.
+I ended up following Angela's code of keeping them separate which made things a lot easier to figure out.
+My code is not as clean as hers but it gets the overall action done.
+Will work on making it cleaner in the future.
+Currently, I'm happy that I finally got it to work.
+- Other Notes: The code was working when I started getting an index error, which was confusing because I didn't change anything to the original code - which was working.
+So I was able to use a Try and Except option, which helped with the index error issue.
+- Also, Angela's original code uses Twilio, this was modified to use Telegram instead.

 ### Built with